2013 McNeese State Cowboys football team: South Florida

-McNeese State received $400,000 to play the upper division (FBS) USF Bulls to open the 2013 season for both programs.
+McNeese State received $400,000 to play the upper division (FBS) South Florida Bulls to open the 2013 season for both programs.
 The Bulls prior record as an FBS team playing against FCS teams was 23–0; USF was a 20.5 point favorite before the game.
 The Cowboys spoiled Willie Taggart's debut as the Bulls' head coach, winning 53–21.
 The 32-point margin was the largest margin of victory by any FCS team over an FBS team since Division I was split into FBS and FCS in 1978.